 He called the site Stanenges and wrote of stones of "wonderful size...erected after the manner of doorways, so that doorway appears to have been raised upon doorway; and no one can conceive how such great stones have been so raised aloft, or why they were built there."

 His questions - how was Stonehenge built, why was its location chosen and by whom - have puzzled generations of writers, researchers and visitors.
 Now, in the first decades of the 21st century, archaeologists are beginning to come up with some new answers - as well as a lot of new questions.

 One of the great mysteries of Stonehenge is its actual creation.
 Some of its heaviest stones come from hundreds of miles away in the Preseli Hills of Wales.

 How were they transported by a society that did not use the wheel?
 And calling the monument "the most architecturally sophisticated prehistoric stone circle in the world," English Heritage points out that while other Neolithic stone monuments were essentially piles of natural stones and boulders, Stonehenge is made of dressed stones, fitted together with precise mortise and tenon joints.

 When all the lintel stones of the outer circle were in place, they formed a perfectly horizontal, interlocking circle, even though the monument stands on sloping ground.

-Another idea is that the Preseli bluestones were carried to the Salisbury landscape by Ice Age glaciers and were found naturally littering the plain when Stonehenge's builders walked the earth.
+And that's just one theory.
+Another is that the Welsh stones were carried by Ice Age glaciers and were found naturally littering the plain when Stonehenge's builders walked the earth.